-Most counties, especially in Southern Maine, reported similar increases.
-Most individual towns and cities reported similar unit gains, while pricing was much more variable among many local communities.
+Most counties, especially in Southern Maine, reported similar increases in sales volume.
+Most individual towns and cities reported comparable unit gains, while pricing was much more variable among many local communities.
+Many towns reported decreases in median selling prices.

-Cumberland and York Counties are the two largest real estate segments in Maine and typically combine to represent over 40% of the entire market.
-Both counties experienced strong growth in 2013 and exceed the state average, as volume was up 15.6% in Cumberland County and 17.8% in York County.
+Cumberland and York Counties are the two largest real estate segments in Maine and combined to represent over 43% of the entire market.
+Both counties experienced solid growth in 2014, following exceptionally strong performances in 2013.
+Sales volume was up 6.5% in Cumberland County and 9.7% in York County.

-The chart below highlights sales in 2013 and comparisons to 2012 for the entire state and selected counties of Southern Maine.
+The chart below highlights sales in 2014 with comparisons to 2013 for the entire state and selected counties of Southern Maine.

 2014 vs 2013 Home Sales